ksu-cis300-master/Homework-4-S24-Instructions-UltimateTicTacToe/index.md

 1. Disable all the buttons.
 You will need to set up nested **foreach** loops to iterate through the **Control**s within the **Controls** property of each of the **FlowLayoutPanel**s (which are themselves **Control**s).
 Within the innermost loop, the **Control** will be a **Button**, which you can disable.

 2. Repeatedly simulate games from the current board position.
-The number of simulations should be the value given in the appropriate constant (see [Section 7.5.1. private fields](#7.5.1. private fields)).
-For each simulation, use a *copy* of the current board so that you don't lose the current board position.
+The number of simulations should be the value given in the appropriate constant (see [Section 7.5.1. **private** fields](#7.5.1. private fields)).
+For each simulation, use a *copy* of the current board (use the the appropriate **UltimateBoard** constructor) so that you don't lose the current board position.

-3. Get the best child of the root of the game tree, and play it on the **UltimateBoard**.
+3. Get the best child of the root of the game tree, and make the play that leads to this child on the original **UltimateBoard** (i.e., not on a copy used for a simulation).

 4. Set the text of the appropriate button to indicate the computer's play.
 You can use the components of the tuple describing the play as indices into the **Controls** properties of the various **FlowLayoutPanel**s; for example, if the **FlowLayoutPanel** defined via the Design window is called `uxBoard`, then you can access the button at location (*i*, *j*, *m*, *n*) with the following expression, which has type **Control** (a supertype of both **FlowLayoutPanel** and **Button**):